-The New Zealand dollar (NZD, $) is the official currency of New Zealand which includes New Zealand, the territories of Niue, Ross Dependency, Tokelau and Cook Islands, as well as the British Overseas Territory, Pitcairn Islands.
-Using NZ$ to distinguish this currency from other dollar denominated currencies is quite common, as is referring to it as the ‘Kiwi’.
+The New Zealand dollar is the official currency of New Zealand, including the territories of Niue, Ross Dependency, Tokelau and Cook Islands, as well as the British Overseas Territory, Pitcairn Islands.

 In between July 1973 to March 1985, a trade-weighted basket of currencies called the trade weighted index (TWI) determined the value of the New Zealand dollar.
 In September 1974, Australia decided to peg its currency against the TWI to try and minimise fluctuations that arose because of its peg to the US dollar.
 In November 1976, the peg to the TWI changed to a moving peg, which led to periodical adjustments in the peg’s actual value.